This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cerebral Palsy in Toddlers

-Cerebral palsy diagnosed during toddlerhood doesn’t necessarily mean that doctors missed symptoms while a child was an infant.
-It typically means that the child has a mild form of cerebral palsy, and the symptoms aren’t as significant until the child becomes a toddler.
+Cerebral palsy diagnosed during toddlerhood doesn’t necessarily mean that doctors missed symptoms while the child was an infant.
+It typically means that the child has a mild form of cerebral palsy, and the symptoms aren’t significant or obvious until the child becomes a toddler.

 Lifelong Financial Assistance for Your Child's Birth Injury

-Get Help NowIn some cerebral palsy cases, the U.S. National Institutes of Health reports that children in high-income countries are usually diagnosed with cerebral palsy between 12 and 24 months of age.
+Get Help NowThe U.S. National Institutes of Health reports that children in high-income countries are usually diagnosed with cerebral palsy between 12 and 24 months of age.
 Children in lower-income countries may not get diagnosed until five years of age.[1]

 Symptoms of Cerebral Palsy in Toddlers